True Detective season 2: Production

 In January 2014, Pizzolatto signed a two-year contract extension with HBO, effectively renewing the series for two additional seasons.
 Much like its predecessor, season two of True Detective consists of eight episodes, all written by Pizzolatto.
 However, the responsibility of directing was assigned to several people; Justin Lin directed the first two episodes, and, in July 2014, William Friedkin was being considered as a director of later episodes.
 Fukunaga, who directed all of season one, did not return as director; he remains, however, an executive producer, as do McConaughey and Harrelson.
 Pizzolatto hired fellow novelist Scott Lasser to help break stories for the second half of the season.

 Ahead of True Detective's second season, the press publicized rumors that creative differences had fueled personal hostility between Pizzolatto and Fukunaga; the former denied the rumors, while the latter declined to comment.
 Pizzolatto retained control of the writing process but Fukunaga left, and the second season's eight episodes were instead variously handled among six directors.

+In a 2016 interview on KPCC's The Frame, Michael Lombardo, President of Programming at HBO, stated "Our biggest failures — and I don’t know if I would consider True Detective 2 — but when we tell somebody to hit an air date as opposed to allowing the writing to find its own natural resting place, when it’s ready, when it’s baked — we’ve failed."
+He continued: "I set him [Pizzolatto] up.
+To deliver, in a very short time frame, something that became very challenging to deliver."